“For you were like sheep going astray, but have now returned to the Shepherd and Overseer of your souls.”

 We have turned, every one, to his own way;

 And the Lord has laid on Him the iniquity of us all.”

 Sheep wander astray.
-“Going astray” means to move about without definite destination, to cause to wander off the path.
-Before we became Christians we held wrong views of God and thus led a mistaken life.
+“Going astray” means to move about without a definite destination, to cause to wander off the path.
+Before we became Christians, we held wrong views of God and thus led a mistaken life.
 We were deceived and misled (Mt 24.4; II Tim 3.13; I Jn.
 4:6).
 Our thoughts were twisted.
-What was false seemed true.
-We made lies appear true.
+What was false seemed genuine.
+We made lies appear valid.
 We were mistaken.

 but have now returned

 “Returned” means to turn about, turn towards.
 This is conversion.
 “Returned” is in the passive voice showing that our return to God is an act of grace.
 The return is to Christ, who cares for them as sheep.